-As time went on and the feeback continued (in that vain) I found other ways in.
-So, in addition to managing talent, I started working as a paid reader, casting assistant, and then the assistant to the head of domestic distribution at Miramax.
-My boss would get almost as excited about my close calls as I did.
-I stayed active in the theater, invited everyone I'd ever met to every show I starred in.
-And when I started airing my frustrations about not booking TV & Film my bosses suggested "introducing me" to Bob and/or Harvey.
-(Refer back to Marlyn Monroe) I said, "I may never make it in this industry, but it's not going to be like that."
-I soon got a reputation for being a goodie-two-shoes.
-Ha!
+As time went on and similar feeback continued I found other ways in (back and side doors).
+In addition to managing talent, I started working as a paid reader, casting assistant, assistant to the head of domestic distribution at Miramax, stayed active in the theater - invited everyone I'd ever met to every show.
+And when I started airing my frustrations about not booking TV & Film my bosses suggested "introducing me" to Bob or Harvey.
+Without hesitation I said, 'I may never make it in this industry, but it's not going to be like that.'

 I hope you stay tuned...